by

 Workers in chemical plants must follow chemical manufacturing regulations

-Aside from the Health and Safety at Work Act, other important regulatory measures are in place to guide industries across public and private platforms, and their personnel well-trained to properly handle hazardous chemicals.
+Aside from the Health and Safety at Work Act and COSHH, other important regulatory measures are in place to guide industries across public and private platforms.
+These rules and guidelines also help to train personnel to properly handle hazardous chemicals.

-These are also some other pieces of regulation directly applicable to chemical-related fields or workplaces:
+The following are other pieces of regulation directly applicable to chemical-related fields or workplaces:

 1. Management of Health and Safety at Work Regulations 1999: this is generally for risk assessments, training of employees, and information drive.